NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 If the fractions sum to less than 1, the remainder is assumed to be incandescent lighting.
 Garage lighting values are ignored if the building has no garage.

-``Lighting/extension/InteriorUsageMultiplier``, ``Lighting/extension/ExteriorUsageMultiplier``, and ``Lighting/extension/GarageUsageMultiplier`` can be optionally provided that scales energy usage; if not provided, they are assumed to be 1.0.
+Optional ``Lighting/extension/InteriorUsageMultiplier``, ``Lighting/extension/ExteriorUsageMultiplier``, and ``Lighting/extension/GarageUsageMultiplier`` can be provided that scales energy usage; if not provided, they are assumed to be 1.0.
+Optional ``Lighting/extension/InteriorWeekdayScheduleFractions``, ``Lighting/extension/InteriorWeekendScheduleFractions``, and ``Lighting/extension/InteriorMonthlyScheduleMultipliers`` can be provided; if not provided, values will be calculated by Lighting Calculation Option 2 of the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_ are used.
+Lighting Calculation Option 2 uses a location-dependent normalized hourly interior hard-wired lighting profile derived from a 100-house study in the United Kingdom (Stokes et al. 2004).
+Optional ``Lighting/extension/GarageWeekdayScheduleFractions``, ``Lighting/extension/GarageWeekendScheduleFractions``, and ``Lighting/extension/GarageMonthlyScheduleMultipliers`` can be provided; if not provided, values from Appendix C Table 8 of the `Title 24 2016 Residential Alternative Calculation Method Reference Manual <https://ww2.energy.ca.gov/2015publications/CEC-400-2015-024/CEC-400-2015-024-CMF-REV2.pdf>`_ are used.
+Optional ``Lighting/extension/ExteriorWeekdayScheduleFractions``, ``Lighting/extension/ExteriorWeekendScheduleFractions``, and ``Lighting/extension/ExteriorMonthlyScheduleMultipliers`` can be provided; if not provided, values from Appendix C Table 8 of the `Title 24 2016 Residential Alternative Calculation Method Reference Manual <https://ww2.energy.ca.gov/2015publications/CEC-400-2015-024/CEC-400-2015-024-CMF-REV2.pdf>`_ are used.
-``Lighting/extension/ExteriorHolidayLighting`` can also be optionally provided.
-If not provided, none will be modeled.
+Optional ``Lighting/extension/ExteriorHolidayLighting`` can also be provided; If not provided, none will be modeled.
 If provided (indicating there is exterior holiday lighting), ``HolidayDailyEnergyUse``, ``HolidayPeriodBeginMonth``, ``HolidayPeriodBeginDayOfMonth``, ``HolidayPeriodEndMonth``, ``HolidayPeriodEndDayOfMonth``, and ``HolidayScheduleFactions`` can be optionally provided.
 If the complete set of exterior holiday lighting inputs is not provided, the following default values will be used.